himvb/poseidon/README.md

 07-01-2025
 - Project Started
 - Github Created
+- API Key System Created
+- Main Menu created
 ## Installation and Deployment

 1. Edit `config.json` to ur likings, with api's, features, etc.
-2. Add or remove stuff from `data/logins.txt` to ur likings, u most format them like this: `username:password:yyyy-mm-dd`
+2. Add or remove stuff from `data/keys.json` to ur likings.
 3. Deploy the program by either right-clicking on the program and pressing **OPEN**, or double click on it.
 4. More steps may come..
 ## Documentation